bretton/ephemeral.services/docs/handbook/03-planning-node-sizing.md

 # Determining node size/value

-According to [Alex Bosworth, to-do: source] it's better for routing nodes to have $40 to $100 channel sizes.
+According to [Alex Bosworth, source: https://twitter.com/alexbosworth/status/1102643785748570113 ] it's better for routing nodes to have "0.5 to 1 BTC spread amongst 10 to 15 peers".

 This allows routing to be more effective, with fewer paths, than a network with too many tiny channels.

+(to-do update this section according to tweet thread)

 Additionally "If you want the range of your payments to be 0-$100, don’t create 10 $20 channels, instead create 1 $200 channel"